-The SRA Handbook will be replaced by the SRA Standards and Regulations in November this year.
+The SRA Handbook was replaced by the SRA Standards and Regulations on 25 November 2019.
 The SRA has worked closely with the profession and the public to develop their proposals over the last four years, engaging with more than 35,000 people.
 The changes are set to modernise both SRA regulation and the legal market.

 The key changes to the SRA Handbook to be aware of:

 - Reduction in number of principles – Where the previous Handbook contained 10 Principles with accompanying notes, the SRA Standards and Regulations are constructed around seven principles that apply outside as well as inside practices.
 The principle to act in the best interest of the client has not changed, but a new principle of honesty has been added.
 The onus is now on you to interpret the Principles and use your better judgement as opposed to rigidly interpreting a narrow set of examples.